yozorajs/yozora/README.md

 [中文文档](./README-zh.md)

-## 🎉 Why named "yozora" ?
+## 🎉 Why is it named "Yozora"?

-**_Yozora_** is the Roman sound of Japanese 「よぞら」, taken from the lyrics in『_花鳥風月_』 by the band _世界の終わり_.
+**_Yozora_** is the romanization of the Japanese word 「よぞら」, taken from the lyrics of 『_花鳥風月_』 by the band _世界の終わり_.

 This project is a monorepo that aims to implement a highly extensible, pluggable Markdown parser.
-Based on the idea of middlewares, the core algorithm [@yozora/core-parser][] will schedule tokenizers (such as [@yozora/tokenizer-autolink][]) to complete the parsing tasks.
-More accurately, _yozora_ is an algorithm to parse Markdown or its extended syntax contents into an abstract syntax tree (AST).
+Based on the idea of middleware, the core algorithm [@yozora/core-parser][] schedules tokenizers (such as [@yozora/tokenizer-autolink][]) to complete the parsing tasks.
+More accurately, _Yozora_ is an algorithm that parses Markdown or its extended syntax into an abstract syntax tree (AST).

 ## ✨ Features

-- 🔖 Fully support all the rules mentioned in the [GFM specification][gfm-spec], and has passed almost all test cases created based on the examples in the specification (except the one https://github.github.com/gfm/#example-653, as there is no plan to support native HTML tags in the [React Renderer][yozora-react], for the Yozora AST, so I'm a little lazy to do the tag filtering.
-  If you need it, you can do the filtering by yourself).
+- 🔖 Fully supports all the rules mentioned in the [GFM specification][gfm-spec], and has passed almost all test cases created based on the examples in the specification (except for https://github.github.com/gfm/#example-653, as there is no plan to support native HTML tags in the [React Renderer][yozora-react] for Yozora AST, so I'm a little lazy to do the tag filtering.
+If you need it, you can do the filtering yourself).

   See [@yozora/parser-gfm] or [@yozora/parser-gfm-ex] for further information.

 - 🚀 Robust.

-  - All codes are written in Typescript, with the guarantee of strictly static type checking.
+  - All code is written in TypeScript, with strict static type checking.

-  - Eslint and Prettier to constrain coding styles to avoid error-prone problems such as hack syntax and shadow variables.
+  - ESLint and Prettier constrain coding styles to avoid error-prone problems such as hacky syntax and shadowed variables.

-  - Tested with Jest, and passed a large number of test cases.
+  - Tested with Vitest and a large number of test cases.

-- 💚 **Tidy**: No third-party dependencies.
+- 💚 **Tidy**: No third-party runtime dependencies.

 - ⚡️ **Efficient**.

-  - The parsing complexity is the length of source contents multiplied by the number of tokenizers, which has reached the lower bound of theoretical complexity.
+  - The parsing complexity is the length of the source content multiplied by the number of tokenizers, which has reached the lower bound of theoretical complexity.

-  - The parser API supports streaming read-in (using generators /iterators for input), and supports parsing while read-in (Only block-level data is supported yet).
+  - The parser API supports streaming input (using generators/iterators), and supports parsing while reading (currently only block-level data is supported).

-  - Carefully handle the array creation / concat operations.
-To reused the array as much as possible during the entire matching phase, only use the array index to delineate the matching range.
-And a lot of strategies applied to reduce duplicated matching / parsing operations.
+  - Array creation and concatenation are handled carefully.
+Arrays are reused as much as possible during the entire matching phase, and array indexes delineate matching ranges.
+Several strategies are also applied to reduce repeated matching and parsing operations.

-- 🩹 **Compatibility**, the parsed syntax tree is compatible with the one defined in [Mdast][mdast-homepage].
+- 🩹 **Compatibility**: The parsed syntax tree is compatible with the one defined in [mdast][mdast-homepage].

   Even if some data types are not compatible in the future, it is easy to traverse the AST for adaptation and modification through the API provided in [@yozora/ast-util][].

-- 🎨 **Extendibility**, Yozora comes with a plug-in system, which allowed Yozora to schedule the tokenizers through an internal algorithms to complete the parsing tasks.
+- 🎨 **Extensibility**: Yozora comes with a plugin system that allows it to schedule tokenizers through an internal algorithm to complete the parsing tasks.

   - It's easy to create and integrate custom tokenizers.
   - All tokenizers can be mounted or unmounted freely.

-    Some tokenizers of the data types that not mentioned in [GFM][gfm-spec] have been implemented in this repository, such as [@yozora/tokenizer-admonition][], [@yozora/tokenizer-footnote][], etc.
-    All of them are built into [@yozora/parser][] in default, you can uninstall them at will, if you don't like it.
+    Some tokenizers for data types not mentioned in [GFM][gfm-spec] have been implemented in this repository, such as [@yozora/tokenizer-admonition][], [@yozora/tokenizer-footnote][], etc. All of them are built into [@yozora/parser][] by default; you can uninstall them at will if you don't like them.

 ## Usage